kyma-project/kyma/docs/compass/04-01-compass.md

   global.connector.secrets.ca.namespace: compass-system
 ```

-## Kyma as a Runtime
+## Kyma as a Runtime (with Agent only)

 This is a single-tenant mode that provides complete cluster Kyma installation with Agent only.
 To enable this mode, follow the cluster Kyma installation and use the [`installer-cr-cluster-runtime.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster-runtime.yaml.tpl) configuration file.